Synology DSM

 2. The OpenID Connect 1.0 client_secret parameter:

-1. The value used in this guide is merely for demonstration purposes and you should absolutely not use this in production and should instead utilize the How Do I Generate Client Secrets FAQ.
+1. The value used in this guide is merely for demonstration purposes and you should absolutely not use this value in production and should instead utilize the How do I generate a client identifier or client secret?
+FAQ.

 2. This string may be stored as plaintext in the Authelia configuration but this behaviour is deprecated and is not guaranteed to be supported in the future.
 See the Plaintext guide for more information.

-3. When the secret is stored in hashed form in the authelia configuration (heavily recommended), the cost of hashing can, if too great, cause timeouts for clients.
+3. When the secret is stored in hashed form in the Authelia configuration (heavily recommended), the cost of hashing can, if too great, cause timeouts for clients.
 See the Tuning the work factors guide for more information.

 Specific Notes